About this course

 A-levels additional information

 Offers typically exclude General Studies and Critical Thinking.
-Pure Sciences are Biology, Chemistry and Physics.
+Acceptable sciences are Biology, Chemistry, Physics, Mathematics, Physical Education, Psychology and Sociology.

 A-levels with Extended Project Qualification

-If you are taking an EPQ in addition to 3 A levels, you will receive the following offer in addition to the standard A level offer: ABB including one pure science subject with a pass in the practical, and grade A in the EPQ
+If you are taking an EPQ in addition to 3 A levels, you will receive the following offer in addition to the standard A level offer: ABB with grade A in the EPQ

 A-levels contextual offer

 We are committed to ensuring that all applicants with the potential to succeed, regardless of their background, are encouraged to apply to study with us.
 The additional information gained through contextual data allows us to recognise an applicant's potential to succeed in the context of their background and experience.
-Applicants who are highlighted in this way will be made an offer which is lower than the typical offer for that programme, as follows: ABB including one pure science subject with a pass in the practical
+Applicants who are highlighted in this way will be made an offer which is lower than the typical offer for that programme, as follows: ABB or BBB to include an accepted science subject

 International Baccalaureate Diploma

-Pass with 34 points overall with 17 points at Higher Level including a pure science
+Pass with 34 points overall with 17 points at Higher Level.

 International Baccalaureate Diploma additional information